divanov11/Mumble/CONTRIBUTING.md

 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.
 It also communicates that you agree to respect the time of the developers managing and developing these open source projects.
 In return, we will reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.

+Also if you are looking for a complete style guides, please refer to [**Mumble Style Guide**](STYLE_GUIDE.md).
+We highly recommend to go through the guideline before start contributing.

 > **_⚠ Those who wants to contribute on the repo, from now, before pushing/committing your changes, please make sure you run command `npm run format` or `yarn format` or use Prettier plugin to automatically format your code.
 We want to maintain consistency that's why we want to enforce the formatting.
 It's required!_**

 ## Quicklinks